TimMacy/ReadAloudSpeedster/README.md

 <br>

 ## 📜 Changelog
+- **5.12**: update for GPT 5.2 and adjustments for the latest DOM changes
 - **5.11.2**: adjustments for the latest DOM changes
 - **5.11.1**: fixed margins in Deep Research's result
 - **5.11**: adjustments for the latest DOM changes (Group Chat)